Markvi268/amk_testhelpers/autotest/README.md

 - from test_helpers import *

-## Run without python and .py command in Windows (Not work in PowesShell only Command Prompt)
+## Run without python and .py command in Windows (Does not work in Powershell only Command Prompt)
 1) Check the default apps
     * Right-click the windows icon
     * System